Acupuncture

 What should I wear?

-Each person is different in terms of frequency and duration of treatment.
-For acute conditions you may come in two times per week until the main issues are significantly improved.
-For chronic conditions typically it is 1x/week for several weeks and then we re-evaluate.
-It really depends on your condition and overall health.
+Each person varies in terms of treatment frequency and duration.
+For acute conditions, you might come in twice a week until your main issues improve significantly.
+For chronic conditions, it is usually once a week for several weeks, and then we will re-evaluate.
+Ultimately, it depends on your specific condition and overall health.

-It is important to note that 10 people can come in with the same Western complaint above and each one gets a different treatment based on their presentation.
-That is the beauty of the Sa’am acupuncture system as it restore function in a body rather than treating based on a named disease.
+It is important to note that 10 people can present with the same Western diagnosis mentioned above, and each one receives a different treatment based on their presentation.
+That is the beauty of the Saam acupuncture system, as it restores function in the body rather than treating a specific disease.

 How long does a session last?

-Each followup session including intake is usually about 40-55 minutes.
+Each follow-up session, including intake, typically lasts about 40-55 minutes.

-Your initial comprehensive session will last typically 1 hour 30 minutes.
+Your initial comprehensive session will usually last 1 hour and 30 minutes.

 How much does acupuncture cost?

-The normal fee for acupuncture is $75-85 per session depending on how many times per week you need to be treated and the complexity of the case.
-The initial session is an additional $75 for the comprehensive intake.
+The standard fee for acupuncture is $80 per session, depending on how many times per week you need treatment and the complexity of your case.
+The initial session costs an additional $80 for the comprehensive intake.

-Since I am a licensed dietitian, acupuncture sessions almost always include a discussion about diet and nutrition which is a cornerstone to good health.
-Each session is much more than just inserting needles as diet, lifestyle, supplements and herbal remedies are often prescribed.
+Since I am a licensed dietitian, acupuncture sessions almost always include a discussion about diet and nutrition, which are fundamental to good health.
+Each session offers more than just inserting needles, as diet, lifestyle, supplements, and herbal remedies are often part of the treatment plan.

-I am a a preferred provider for most Massachusetts plans that contract with acupuncturists as preferred providers.
-Currently those plans are: Aetna, United, BCBS, Allways, HPHC HMO, Tufts, BMC-Masshealth, Fallon.
-If you have insurance coverage with one of these plans they are billed directly and you are responsible for copay.
+I am a preferred provider for most Massachusetts plans that contract with acupuncturists.
+Currently, these plans include, but are not limited to: Aetna, United, BCBS, UMR, HPHC, Tufts, BMC-Masshealth, and Fallon.
+If you have insurance with one of these plans, they are billed directly, and you are responsible for copays and deductibles.

-All acupuncture treatments are covered under pre-tax health savings accounts.
+All acupuncture treatments are eligible for coverage under pre-tax health savings accounts.
 You can use health savings plan credit cards or submit superbills for all acupuncture visits.

 Find out how you can benefit from acupuncture by making a free 15 minute consultation appointment.
 You can send a message or call 978-461-2001.